FY22 Education Overview

 Direct school expenses make up 64% of the BPS budget.

 To support a robust reopening of schools and restart initiatives and projects paused due to the COVID-19 pandemic, the FY22 operating budget includes strategic Return and Recover investments that will directly support students and their families.

 To prepare schools for a safe return, the City is investing $1.4 million in building condition and cleanliness with the addition of 20 custodians.
 With this investment, BPS will not only welcome students to safe, clean, and healthy buildings, but also establish a new expectation for facilities.

 BPS’s strategies to ensure a strong recovery and improve outcomes for the district’s neediest students include the expansion of the FY21 investment in social workers and family liaisons.
-While in FY21, these investments were concentrated in Transformation schools, the FY22 investments will guarantee a social worker and family liaison in every school:
+While in FY21, these investments were concentrated in Transformation schools, the FY22 investments will guarantee a family liaison and a full-time social worker/mental health professional in every school:

-- The City is investing $10 million in additional social workers who will provide a coordinated, multi-tiered system of supports to meet the social-emotional needs of students and their families.
+- Along with federal American Rescue Plan Act (ARPA) funds, the City is investing $10 million in additional social workers and mental health professionals who will provide a coordinated, multi-tiered system of supports to meet the social-emotional needs of students and their families.

 - An additional $6.8 million will fund family liaisons who reflect the diversity and speak the languages of the school communities they serve, helping parents and caregivers navigate challenges presented by the COVID-19 pandemic and connecting them to community resources for housing, food, and counseling.
 78% of social workers and 98% of family liaisons hired in FY21 were people of color.